 Learn lessons from crime victims and survivors - lessons that your mother never taught you.

 Charity Gibson parked at her Daytona Beach FL apartment building and saw a suspicious man walking toward her car.
 She decided to get out and face him.
 The man pointed a handgun at her and demanded her purse and that she get in her car’s trunk.
 As she crawled into the trunk, she remembered her new car had a glow-in-the-dark release latch inside the trunk.
 As soon as she felt the car slow down (still in the parking lot), she jumped out of the trunk and landed on the pavement.

 Ms. Gibson made split-second decisions to escape, but hindsight is 20/20 vision and has the luxury of leisurely analyzing how she could have improved her survival odds.

 Second, since Ms. Gibson had already exited her car, she would’ve been better off dropping her car keys and running away – letting him have the car but not have her.

 The U.S. Department of Justice statistics show a 12 percent chance a criminal will call attention to himself by firing a gun in a populated area, a 6 percent chance of actually hitting you, and a 3 percent chance of that bullet being fatal (shooting distance undetermined).
 Moreover – now think about this - if he's willing to kill you on the spot, he's likely to do worse at a secluded, secondary crime scene.
 See Spotting Danger > How He Reaches For A Weapon and Survival Options - Kidnapping.

 Nevertheless, Ms. Gibson wisely escaped before the car had gained much speed.
-Her bravery may well have saved her life – and led us to lifesaving lessons.
+Her bravery may well have saved her life – and gave us lifesaving lessons.

 The victim habitually went for a morning jog for many years.
 The rapist watched her for a while to know where she was going next.
 Bradley Scott Sneed tackled her from behind and dragged her under a fence.
 At first she was screaming, but he became more violent.
 So she began talking him down, asking what he wanted.
 He told police that’s why he didn’t rape her.